ropensci/roweb3/content/blog/2025-05-27-champions-histories/index.en.md

 This is our first story in our interview series **Stories of Champions**, where we introduce you to different Champions and the impact they have.
 Our first Champion is [Carolina Pradier](/es/author/carolina-pradier/), main maintainer of the eph package.

 [Carolina Pradier](/author/carolina-pradier/) has long worked to make the world a more equitable place.
 Her doctoral research focused on inequalities in science with a focus on the mechanisms that structure gender inequality in the Latin American scientific community.
 She is also part of [Ecofeminita](https://ecofeminita.com/) (Asociación Civil Economía Feminista), an interdisciplinary organization created and led by women.
-Carolina has a degree in Economics from the University of Buenos Aires.
-She holds a Master's degree in Social Sciences of Work from the Faculty of Social Sciences of the University of Buenos Aires, a PhD in Information Science from the University of Montreal and teaches at the higher education level.
+Carolina has a degree in Economics from the University of Buenos Aires and a holds a Master's degree in Social Sciences of Work from the Faculty of Social Sciences of the University of Buenos Aires.
+She has a PhD in Information Science from the University of Montreal and teaches at post-secondary institutions.

 As a researcher, Carolina was part of the Center for Studies on Population, Employment and Development and now works in the [Open Science research team at UNESCO](https://www.unesco.org/en/open-science).
 She also is the maintainer of the [eph](https://docs.ropensci.org/eph/) R package, whose objective is to facilitate working with the Permanent Household Survey data.